 In 2012, President Barack Obama signed a bipartisan bill, the Jumpstart Our Business Startups (JOBS) Act, that will let small investors buy shares in startups in much the same way they buy shares of GE or Wal-Mart.
-In October 2013, the Securities and Exchange Commission voted 5-0 to set rules for equity crowdfunding that would allow businesses to raise as much as $1 million per year this way.
-Investors whose net worth or income is less than $100,000 could put no more than $5,000 into crowdfunded ventures each year; for people worth more than that, the number ticks up to 10 percent of income or net worth, although compliance with those rules will be up to the individual investors themselves.
-Massolution, an industry researcher, estimated that global crowdfunding almost doubled between 2012 and 2013 to $5.1 billion.
-Sites like Fundable, Crowdfunder, EarlyShares and I-Bankers Direct have emerged in anticipation of the new rules.
-Indiegogo plans to participate as well, though Kickstarter is staying away from the equity side.
-AngelList, a site that early-stage tech startups use to raise money, could attract a wave of crowdfunders.
-But venture capitalist and AOL co-founder Steve Case has argued that crowdfunding will matter more in areas outside Silicon Valley that lack risk capital and a startup ecosystem.
-Crowdfunding exists in the United Kingdom, but is heavily regulated.
+The Securities and Exchange Commission is working on rules for equity crowdfunding that would allow businesses to raise as much as $1 million per year this way.
+Investors whose net worth or income is less than $100,000 could put no more than $5,000 into crowdfunded ventures each year.
+For people worth more than that, so-called accredited investors, equity crowdfunding got underway in 2014.
+They are supposed to limit themselves to putting in no more than 10 percent of income or net worth, although compliance with those rules will be up to the individual investors themselves.
+To the frustration of sites like Fundable, Crowdfunder, EarlyShares and I-Bankers Direct that emerged in anticipation of the new rules, SEC action on small investors isn’t expected till the fall of 2015 at the earliest.
+In the meantime, wealthier investors have poured money into crowdfunded real-estate ventures; Sony has used Indiegogo to crowdfund an “inventor’s kit” (and get publicity) and Taiwan has made crowdfunding startups part of its strategy to keep a step ahead of China.
+Crowdfunding also exists in the United Kingdom, but is heavily regulated.

 The JOBS Act was promoted as a way to give the economy a boost by making it easier to start or expand and run a business.
 Entrepreneurs have historically struggled to raise money; banks have been notoriously stingy in lending to small businesses.
 Aside from friends and family, entrepreneurs have been limited to pitching what the SEC calls accredited investors, people with $1 million in net worth and annual incomes of $200,000 or more.
 Dealing with big fish like these was often a one-sided proposition for somebody trying to get her dream product out of the garage and into stores.
 The act also gives small investors a way to get in on small new companies outside of markets like penny stocks or microcaps, fields whose checkered history was illustrated most recently in “The Wolf of Wall Street.”